ivanursul/ivanursul/articles/java/openSourceCollections.md

 	//Remove key "Banana"
 	iterableMap.remove("Banana");
-	System.out.println("Content of the IterableMap after chenge is: " + iterableMap);
+	System.out.println("Content of the IterableMap after change is: " + iterableMap);

 	//Change the value of key "BMW"
 	iterableMap.replace("BMW", "color");
-	System.out.println("Content of the IterableMap after chenge is: " + iterableMap);
+	System.out.println("Content of the IterableMap after change is: " + iterableMap);
    }
 }
 ```